caspii/casparwre.de/_posts/2020-10-17-deleting-the-production-database.md

 ```
 Note that `host` is hardcoded to `localhost`.
 This means it should **never connect to any machine other than the developer machine**.
 Also: **of course** I use different passwords and users for development and production.
 I'm too tired to figure it out right now.

-## UPDATE from 20th May 2022
+> **UPDATE**
+>

-Now, after 1.5 years, I have some more insight into what happened.
+> I now have some more insight into what happened.
 Basically, my lack of understanding of the [ORM library I'm using](http://docs.peewee-orm.com/en/latest/) caused the error.
+>

-The code above does indeed open a connection to the **local** database.
+> The code above does indeed open a connection to the **local** database.
 However, in my code, each class representing a database table gets an instance of a database connection.
 And this connection was being initialised with the live database.
 Why?
 Because I was not setting the correct environment variable before running the above code.
 For Python Flask, you have to set `export FLASK_ENV=development`to ensure you are running in a development environment.
 My IDE usually takes care of this, however (and this is the key) if I run a script from the command line, I have to do it manually.

 ## What have I learned?
 Why won't this happen again?